-I am a fourth year medical student at King’s College London currently completing an Intercalated BSc. in Physiology.
+I am a final year medical student at King’s College London.

-I enjoy reading blogs, focusing on nutrition, exercise science, “biohacks” and functional medicine.
-Additionally, I learn a lot by attending events from nutrition to surgery at my university and when I can afford them, conferences.
+I enjoy reading blogs, largely focusing on nutrition, exercise science, “biohacks” and functional medicine.
+In addition, I learn a lot by attending events from nutrition to surgery at my university and when I can afford them, conferences.
 Check out the events I’ve been to here: Academic Events and Interests

 (1) Learning point – I like starting sentences with the letter I!